Stockholm Metro: Art

+Urban legends

+The modern metro network, which was inaugurated in 1950, has racked up several mythical urban legends over the years, notably involving ghost phenomena, especially of the horror genre.
+The most famous of these is the legend of the Silver Train (Silvertåget), a silver colored ghost train that traffics the Stockholm Metro and carries dead people to the afterlife.
+The legend is said to originate from the C5-cars, an aluminium prototype metro train which never received paint and usually ran at night.
+The C5 carries the nickname of "the Silver Arrow" (Silverpilen), which has since carried over to the ghost train.

+Another notable urban legend, especially in connection with the Silver Train, surrounds the unfinished Kymlinge metro station, which was built but never taken into service.
+The legend says no living get off at Kymlinge, only the dead.
+This is usually combined with the legend of the Silver Train, which is said to only stop at Kymlinge.

 Future

+Current expansions

 In 2013, it was announced that agreement had been reached on the future of several extensions.
 Preliminary planning started in 2016 and revenue service on the first sections is projected to begin in the mid 2020s.
-In 2017, another agreement was reached regarding several public transportation projects in Stockholm, including a fifth metro line.
-The extensions, which are the first in 40 years, will add 18 new metro stations making the total number of stations 118.
+In 2017, another agreement was reached regarding several public transportation projects in Stockholm, including a fourth metro line.
+The extensions, which are the first in more than 30 years, will add 18 new metro stations making the total number of stations 113.It is the policy of the Stockholm Metro that all new extensions and lines are built underground.
 Altogether, this amounts to the following new constructions: